-Each paper shall be of one-hour duration and the examination in all the three papers shall be held on the same day.
-The syllabus for the preliminary examination shall be the same as provided for Paper-I to III for the Main examination.
-The preliminary examination will be held on March 02, 2018.
-The result of the preliminary examination will be declared on March 15, 2018, and shall be published and also displayed on official website of the Commission.
-No individual intimation shall be given to the candidates.
+Each paper is of one-hour duration and the examination in all the three papers held on the same day.
+The syllabus for the preliminary examination is the same as provided for Paper-I to III for the Main examination.
+The preliminary examination held on March 02, 2018.
+The result of the preliminary examination declared on March 15, 2018, and has been published and also is being displayed on official website of the Commission.
+No individual intimation is being given to the candidates.

 Centers of Examination:

-The Preliminary Examination will be held at Shimla and Dharamshala in Kangra District (if adequate Nos. of candidates opt for Dharamsala centre).
-The centres of holding the examination as mentioned above are liable to be cancelled/ changed at the discretion of the Commission.
-Every effort will be made by the Commission to allot the candidates to the centre of their choice for examination, however, the Commission may, at their discretion allot a different centre to a candidate, when circumstances so warranted.
+The Preliminary Examination held at Shimla and Dharamshala in Kangra District (if adequate Nos. of candidates opt for Dharamsala centre).
+The centres of holding the examination as mentioned above are liable to be cancelled/changed at the discretion of the Commission.
+Every effort made by the Commission to allot the candidates to the centre of their choice for examination, however, the Commission may, at their discretion allot a different centre to a candidate, when circumstances so warrant.

 Main (Narrative) Examination:

 - Main Written (narrative) examination shall be held w.e.f.
-30th March, 2018.
-The date sheet will be put on the website of the Commission.
-No individual intimation will be given.
+March 30 to April 02, 2018.
+The date sheet has been put on the website of the Commission.
+No individual intimation has been given.

 - Each paper will last for three hours.
 The subject and syllabus for main(narrative) examination and marks for each paper shall be as follows:

 |Paper-I||Civil Law-I: Code of Civil Procedure.
 Indian Evidence Act, Indian Stamp Act, Himachal Pradesh Courts Act, 1976 and Specific Relief Act.||200 Marks|

 |Paper-II||Civil Law-II: Indian Contract Act, Hindu Law, Indian Limitation Act, Transfer of Property Act and H.P.
 Urban Rent Control Act.||200 Marks|